 Here is our advice for trekking to Everest Base Camp.
 This link will help to explain how you should be training and preparing for this amazing adventure.
 All our trips have three nights in Namche Bazaar, on the way to Everest.
 This added acclimatization on the way up the trail can make all the difference in your trip.
 You do need to be training four, five days a week in preparation for this trip.
 There are a lot of stairs, and elevation gains and descents on this trip so you need to be doing very specific training for this trip.
 Learn more.

 2).
 Kilimanjaro Trips

 Kilimanjaro requires a very high level of strength and endurance.
+The summit night and day alone are very challenging.
+If we leave from Kosovo Camp 4,900m/ 16,076 feet it will take five and a half hours to 6 hours to reach the summit.
+Then 6 additional hours to get back to Kosovo and further down to Mweka Camp.
+Remember there is a big difference between going to altitude and living at altitude.
 Here is our training advice for our Kilimanjaro Climbs.
 Remember, 8 days spent on the mountain offers you a safer and more enjoyable experience on this life changing and challenging, journey.
+Learn more.

 3).
 Climbing Island Peak

 Here is our training advice for our Island Peak Climbs.
 Island Peak is not a trekking peak and requires very specific technical skills to be safe and successful.
 We have developed the best itinerary and service for climbing Island Peak.
 Ian had led 19 Island Peak Expeditions to date and happy to chat with you directly about this specific trip.
 Learn more.

 4).
 Mera Peak